Brother-x86/malleable-rust-loader/README.md

 ## 5. Deploy config and payload

 This part is up to you.
-you should deploy config file and payload manually.
+you should deploy config file and payload manually in the infrastructure (web serveur/c2, etC...)
 It's not part of the project today.
 Wait next release 2.0 for this.

-For example, with the previous config you should put a first reload config here : https://kaboum.xyz/artdonjon/gobelin.html and an encrypted DLL here : https://kaboum.xyz/artdonjon/donjon_dll.jpg
+For example, in the previous config sample shown in this doc, you should put a first reload config here : https://kaboum.xyz/artdonjon/gobelin.html and an encrypted DLL here : https://kaboum.xyz/artdonjon/donjon_dll.jpg